Rail map of South-Eastern Australia

 Hop on board Vline's Gippsland line trains at Melbourne's Southern Cross or Flinders Street station, then sit back and relax as you head East.
 Vlocity trains to Traralgon and Sale offer comfortable economy class seating.
 Bairnsdale trains also offer first class seating and an on-board cafeteria that sells hot meals.
 Watch the pictuesque countryside of Gippsland and the Latrobe Valley whiz past your window as you travel to the industrial cities of Moe, Morwell and Traralgon, and further on to Sale and Bairnsdale - gateway to Victoria's eastern holiday resort region.

 Schedule: Trains depart Melbourne Southern Cross Station every hour for the 2 hour journey to Traralgon.
 Three trains per day continue further east to Sale and Bairnsdale.
-Advance bookings are not necessary on Traralgon/Sale trains - just buy your ticket at the station on the day - or if the ticket office is closed you can buy a ticket on board.
+Advance bookings are not necessary on Traralgon/Sale trains- just buy and top up your Myki card at the station on the day.
 Reservations are available on Bairnsdale trains.
 Although reservations are not essential, bookings are advised on these trains particularly at peak times.

 Frankston to Stony Point